isomerpages/mlaw-tir/_trends/1-impact-on-legal-services.md

 If countries around the world split into U.S.- and Chinese-led blocs, the affiliation of law firms will have larger consequences.
 Should either economic bloc lose ground in the other, law firms face significant readjustment in legal markets as new market leaders emerge. <br>

 **ADAPTING TO THE DIVIDE**<br>
 Firms which want to serve both markets may have to change their operations systems, such as having to maintain separate localised databases for the two blocs.
-Meanwhile, law firms in neutral countries could have opportunities in serving as a crucial bridge between the two.<br>
+Meanwhile, law firms in neutral countries could have opportunities in serving as a crucial bridge between the two.<br> <br>

 > “In addition to trade restrictions, cross-border data flows may face data localisation measures as well.
 This nationalistic trend has started and will escalate in the next one to four years.
-We must act now.” - Rajesh Sreenivasan, Head (Technology, Media & Telecommunications), Rajah & Tann Singapore LLP
+We must act now.” - *Rajesh Sreenivasan, Head (Technology, Media & Telecommunications), Rajah & Tann Singapore LLP